-Based on the evidence provided by the Market Monitor, market based rate authorization for PJM market sellers in this proceeding should only permit offers in the PJM capacity market at or below the competitive capacity offer, defined consistent with the mathematics of the PJM capacity performance design and the actual number of PAI.
-Currently, such offers are equal to the Avoidable Cost Rate adjusted for expected Capacity Performance penalties and bonuses.
+Based on the evidence provided by the Market Monitor, market based rate authorization for the PJM market seller in this proceeding should only permit offers in the PJM capacity market at or below the competitive capacity offer, defined consistent with the mathematics of the PJM capacity performance design and the actual number of PAL Currently, such offers are equal to the Avoidable Cost Rate adjusted for expected Capacity Performance penalties and bonuses.
 Market based rate authorizations should permit only offers at or below the competitive offer in the energy market, which are cost-based offers in the PJM energy market with operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.

-This approach is similar to the approach taken by the Commission in its 2016 authorization of market based rates for Arizona Public Service Co., where the Commission found the California ISO's market power mitigation insufficient to address market power concerns in the Energy Imbalance Market.
-In that case, the Commission restricted participation to cost-based offers as defined in the tariff.
+This approach is similar to the approach taken by the Commission in its 2016 authorization of market based rates for Arizona Public Service Co., where the Commission found the California ISO's market power mitigation insufficient to address market power

-&lt;sup>15 The competitive offer should also be consistent with any minimum offer price rule approved by the Commission.
+&lt;sup>17 The competitive offer should also be consistent with any minimum offer price rule approved by the Commission.

-&lt;sup>16 See Attachment A to the Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).
+&lt;sup>18 See Attachment A to the Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).

-&lt;sup>17 See OA Schedule 2.
+&lt;sup>19 See OA Schedule 2.

-&lt;sup>18 See OA Schedule 1 § 6.6.
+&lt;sup>20 See OA Schedule 1 § 6.6.